Political Science, Legal Studies Emphasis, Comprehensive Major

 The University of Wisconsin-Eau Claire encourages all students to participate in High Impact Practices.
 The following information identifies any specific recommendations that faculty in this major have concerning which HIPs might be most beneficial to students, and any recommendations about when those HIPs best fit into the degree plan.
 Students should also consult their faculty advisor for information on HIPs.
 There are many additional high impact opportunities available.
 Talk to your academic advisor for more information about incorporating HIPs like Study Abroad, Intercultural Immersion, Internship, and/or Student/Faculty Collaborative Research into your time at UW-Eau Claire.

-The Political Science Department encourages our majors to consider all of the available High Impact Practices.
+The Political Science and Criminal Justice Department encourages our majors to consider all of the available High Impact Practices.
 The most common ones among our majors are internships, study abroad programs, and collaborative research opportunities.

 Liberal Education (LE) Core Guidance